Social Security can provide you, your spouse, and other eligible members of your family with benefits:

 This protection is particularly important for young families with children.
 Even very young workers may have this protection.
 Learn more about work credits and how they affect survivors benefits.

-Even if you never worked under Social Security, you may still be able to qualify for benefits if you are the:
+Even if you never worked under Social Security, you may still qualify for benefits if you are the:

-Use a benefit calculator to help you plan:
+Use one of our benefit calculators to help you plan to:

-- If you already have enough Social Security credits to qualify for benefits, you can use our Retirement Estimator to get a retirement benefit estimate.
-The estimate is based on current law and real time access to your earnings record.
-The Retirement Estimator also lets you create additional "what if" retirement scenarios based on current law.
+- If you already have enough Social Security credits to qualify for benefits, you can use our Retirement Estimator to get a personalized, instant estimate of your retirement benefits.
+You can enter different dates and ages to determine the best time for you to retire.

-- If you want a survivors or disability benefit estimate, or you do not already have enough Social Security credits to qualify for benefits, use the corresponding benefit calculator to estimate your future retirement, disability, and survivors benefits.
+- If you want an estimate for survivors or disability benefits, or you do not already have enough Social Security credits to qualify for benefits, use one of our benefit calculators to estimate your future retirement, disability, and survivors benefits.